New RFP Announcement: Housing Stability (ERAP) 2

 Emergency Rental Assistance Program (ERAP) 2

-Baltimore County announces a RFP for Fiscal Year (FY) 2022 to 23 funding to create a pool of eligible contractors.
+Baltimore County announces a RFP for FY 2022 to FY 2023 funding to create a pool of eligible contractors.
 Nonprofit and government organizations serving County citizens are eligible to apply for selection as a contractor to provide Emergency Rental Assistance Projects (ERAP 2), assistance to prevent evictions and provide housing stability through a combination of rental/utility arrearages, current rent and future rental assistance needs.
 Selected vendors will receive referrals directly from Baltimore County government, determine program eligibility of the referrals, collect any outstanding documentation to determine eligibility and make payment to the landlord/utility provider of available assistance.